Prepare Now for MY2026 and Beyond

 Adopt a strategy that proactively identifies members most at risk of non-adherence according to social, clinical, and behavioral trends. |

-Track SRF performance, identify equity gaps, and engage members with tailored outreach. |
+Continue tracking SRF performance, identify equity gaps, and engage members with tailored outreach, since outcomes for SRF populations still directly impact overall measure performance. |

 The MTM CMR measure has expanded eligibility and is a display measure through MY2026, with scoring impact expected to resume in MY2027, offering a window for operational scaling. |